 Interdisciplinary and Multidisciplinary

-American Studies, Canadian Studies, Childhood and Social Institutions, Dance, Disability Studies, Digital Communication, Education, Family Studies, Global Studies, Health Sciences, Interdisciplinary Studies, Kinesiology, Linguistics, Media and the Public Interest, Media, Information and Technoculture, Nursing, Rehabilitation Sciences, Social Justice and Peace Studies, Social Science, Transitional Justice.
+American Studies, Canadian Studies, Childhood and Social Institutions, Dance, Disability Studies, Education, Family Studies, Global Studies, Health Sciences, Interdisciplinary Studies, Kinesiology, Linguistics, Media and the Public Interest, Media, Information and Technoculture, Nursing, Rehabilitation Sciences, Social Justice and Peace Studies, Social Science, Transitional Justice.

 Arts and Humanities